clintonbf/Clints-doc-project/docs/configuration.md

 MindBody will automatically send an e-mail to both you and the substitute instructor with the details of the substitution including the date, time, and class.

-**Note**: ensure that the 'Email teachers' box is checked.
+**Note**: ensure that the 'Email teachers' box _is checked_.
 If you do not the substitution will be recorded but the instructor will not be notified.

 8. Tap 'substitute'.